 Cephalexin Vs. Doxycycline: Which Is More Effective In Treating Acne?

 While cephalexin is a relatively new drug, doxycycline has been the go-to medication for a while.
-One may consider switching to cephalexin as it is getting popular for treating acne.
-But you must weigh the pros and cons of each medication before committing to any.
-You may consider the following factors.
+Before committing to any medication, the following factors may be considered:

 - Use And Applicability

 Cephalexin is used to treat bacterial infections and as a preventive treatment for individuals without adequate wound healing capabilities.
 Doxycycline is also an anti-bacterial drug, but it can cover a broader list of conditions beyond acne and infections.
-It also may help treat conditions like anthrax, chlamydia, relapsing fever, yaws, typhoid fever, Lyme disease, and more.
+It also may help treat conditions like anthraxi XA rare infectious disease caused by the Bacillus anthracis bacteria that infects the skin, gastrointestinal tract, or lungs. , chlamydiai XA contagious, sexually transmitted infection (STI) caused by bacteria that can be passed between sexual partners through unprotected sex. , relapsing fever, yaws, typhoid fever, Lyme diseasei XAn infection caused by the bacteria borrelia that transmits when a tick carrying it bites a human. , and more.

 - Drug Type

 While they may have the same function of killing bacteria, both the drugs perform different functions.
-Cephalexin belongs to the cephalosporin group of antibiotics.
+Cephalexin belongs to the cephalosporin group of antibioticsi XDrugs that help people with bacterial infections by destroying the bacteria and stopping their growth. .
 On the other hand, doxycycline is a tetracycline antibiotic.
 Consult your doctor to better understand the functions of each drug before making your choice.

 - Medication Types